semuconsulting/PyGPSClient/README.md

 - Python 3.9 - 3.13
 - Tk (tkinter) >= 8.6*¹*
-- Screen resolution >= 800 x 600; Ideally >= 1920 x 1080, though the main application window is resizeable and reconfigurable.
+- Screen resolution >= 800 x 600; Ideally 1920 x 1080, though at lower screen resolutions (<= 1024 width), top level dialogs will be resizeable and scrollable.

 **All platforms**